Sheriff: Gunman appeared to target some victims at rail yard - WTMJ

 Associated Press

 SAN JOSE, Calif.
-(AP) — A gunman who killed nine people at a California rail yard fired 39 shots and appeared to target some of the victims, a sheriff told The Associated Press on Thursday.
+(AP) — A gunman who killed nine people at a California rail yard appeared to target some of the victims as he fired 39 shots, a sheriff told The Associated Press on Thursday, a day after his ex-wife said he would stew about perceived slights at work and threatened to kill co-workers a decade ago.

-Santa Clara County Sheriff Laurie Smith said the shooter told at least one person: “I’m not going to shoot you” at a light rail facility for the Valley Transportation Authority in San Jose.
-He then shot other people with two semi-automatic handguns Wednesday.
+The shooter arrived at the light rail facility for the Valley Transportation Authority in San Jose around 6 a.m.
+Wednesday with a duffel bag filled with two semi-automatic handguns and 11 high-capacity magazines, Santa Clara County Sheriff Laurie Smith said in an interview.

-He later killed himself as deputies closed in to the rail yard serving the county of more than 1 million people in the heart of Silicon Valley.
-More than 100 people were in the facility at the time.

-Investigators were serving search warrants on the gunman’s home and cellphone, seeking to determine what prompted the bloodshed, Smith said.
+Authorities do not yet know whether the gunman had worked regularly with any of the victims.
+Investigators were serving search warrants for his home and cellphone, seeking to determine what prompted the bloodshed, the sheriff said.

-She said he also appeared to have set a timer or slow-burn device to set his home on fire.
-The fire was reported minutes after the first 911 calls came in from the rail facility.

-“I’m not sure we’ll ever actually find the real motive, but we’ll piece it together as much as we can from witnesses,” the sheriff said in an interview.

-The attacker was identified as 57-year-old Samuel Cassidy, according to two law enforcement officials who were not authorized to discuss the investigation publicly and spoke to The Associated Press on condition of anonymity.
+The attacker was identified as 57-year-old Samuel Cassidy, according to two law enforcement officials who were not authorized to discuss the investigation publicly and spoke to the AP on condition of anonymity.

-His ex-wife said he had talked about killing people at work more than a decade ago.

-“I never believed him, and it never happened.
-Until now,” a tearful Cecilia Nelms told The Associated Press on Wednesday.
+The sheriff said authorities found explosives at the gunman’s home, where investigators believe he had set a timer or slow-burn device so that a fire would occur at the same time as the shooting.
+Flames were reported minutes after the first 911 calls came in from the rail facility.

 She said he used to come home from work resentful and angry over what he perceived as unfair assignments.

 “He could dwell on things,” she said.
-The two were married for about 10 years until a 2005 divorce filing, and she hadn’t been in touch with Cassidy for about 13 years, Nelms said.
+The two were married for about 10 years until a 2005 divorce filing, and she had not been in touch with Cassidy for about 13 years, Nelms said.

-Besides the two handguns, Cassidy had 11 loaded magazines, Smith said.
-A locker at the rail yard believed to be the gunman’s contained “materials for bombs, detonator cords, the precursors to an explosive,” the sheriff told NBC’s “Today” show on Thursday.

-The death toll rose from eight after officials confirmed the death late Wednesday of 49-year-old Alex Ward Fritch, who had been hospitalized in critical condition after the attack.

-Gov. Gavin Newsom also spoke emotionally Wednesday about the country’s latest mass killing.

-“There’s a numbness some of us are feeling about this.
-There’s a sameness to this,” he told reporters.
-“It begs the damn question of what the hell is going on in the United States of America?”

-The shooting took place about 6:30 a.m. in two buildings and killed employees who had been bus and light rail operators, mechanics, linemen and an assistant superintendent over the course of their careers.
-One had worked for the agency since 1999.
+The shooting killed employees who had been bus and light rail operators, mechanics, linemen and an assistant superintendent over the course of their careers.

-“When our deputies went through the door, initially he was still firing rounds.
-When our deputy saw him, he took his life,” Smith, the sheriff, told reporters Wednesday.

 Singh had worked as a light rail train driver for eight or nine years and had a wife and two small children, said his cousin, Bagga Singh.